durrantlab/autogrow4/tutorial/TUTORIAL.md

       - USE `srun` or `mpirun` for the `cache_prerun`.
 This limits the `prerun` to a single processor thus preventing errors caused by race conditions when creating pycache files.
-   2. Then run the simulation as intended. `python RunAutogrow.py -j custom_parameters.json`
+   2. Then run AutoGrow4 as intended. `python RunAutogrow.py -j
+      custom_parameters.json`
       - Do not use `srun` or `mpirun` for the production run. cpu/job distribution is handled internally.
 Using `srun` or `mpirun` can cause